endroid/qr-code/README.md

 ## Twig extension

-The bundle also provides a Twig extension for quickly generating a QR code URL, path or data URI.
-Optional parameters are `extension`, `size`, `quiet_zone` and `error_correction_level`.
-If a parameter is omitted, the value in the bundle configuration is used.
-The default extension is `.png`.
+The bundle provides a Twig extension for generating a QR code URL, path or data URI.
+You can use the second argument of any of these functions to override any defaults defined by the bundle or set via your configuration.

 ``` twig
 <img src="{{ qrcode_path(message) }}" />